 |Capella Marina at Marigot Bay||-|

 |-||30, 50, 100|

 |Rodney Bay Marina||-||-||-||-|

 |Ottley Hall Marina & Shipyard||-||-||-||-||-||-||-||-|

 |Kingstown Yacht Dock||-||-||-||-||-||-||-||-|

 |Barefoot Yacht Charters Marina||-||-||-||-||-||-||-||-|

-Humid throughout the day and mostly cloudy starting later tonight.
+Humid throughout the day and partly cloudy starting later tonight, continuing until tomorrow evening.

 Lat13° 42' 57.6''